segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 Before you connect Segment to Google Analytics 4, configure a Google Analytics 4 property in your Analytics account.
 For more information, see Google's article: [Set up Analytics for a website and/or app](https://support.google.com/analytics/answer/9304153){:target='_blank'}.

-The Google Analytics 4 destination is in Private Beta, and does not appear in the Destinations catalog.
+The Google Analytics 4 destination is in Private Beta and does not appear in the Destinations catalog.

 1. To access the destination, navigate to this URL: `https://app.segment.com/<workspace_slug>/destinations/catalog/actions-google-analytics-4`.
 Replace `<workspace_slug>` with your workspace slug.
 2. Click **Configure Google Analytics 4** in the top-right corner of the screen.